its-parmiss/Colorectal-cancer-classification---Transfer-learning-project/README.md

 The model's predictions on the test set are used to calculate the F1 score, precision, and recall using functions from the `sklearn.metrics` module.
 These metrics provide a quantitative measure of the model's performance.

 A confusion matrix is also computed and displayed using `seaborn`'s heatmap function.
 The confusion matrix provides a visual representation of the model's performance, showing the number of correct and incorrect predictions for each class.

+## Hyperparameter Tuning and Model Evaluation
+The final part of the code performs a grid search over a set of hyperparameters to find the best model.

+### Grid Search on Hyperparameters
+The `ParameterGrid` function from the `sklearn.model_selection` module is used to create a grid of hyperparameters for the model.
+The hyperparameters include learning rate, batch size, loss function, and momentum.

+A loop is then used to iterate over all combinations of hyperparameters in the grid.
+For each combination, a new `ImageClassifier` is created, and new dataloaders are defined with the current batch size.
+A new optimizer is created with the current learning rate and momentum, and the appropriate loss function is selected.

+The model is then trained using these hyperparameters, and the training and validation loss and accuracy are printed.
+The model is evaluated on the validation set, and if it achieves the highest accuracy seen so far, the model and its hyperparameters are saved.

+### Saving the Best Model
+The best model from the grid search (i.e., the one with the highest validation accuracy) is saved to a file using `torch.save()`.
+The path for the saved model is defined by the `best_model_gs_path` variable.

+This concludes the explanation of the provided code.
+It's a comprehensive script for training a ResNet model on a colorectal cancer dataset, with functionalities for data loading, model training, performance visualization, model evaluation, and hyperparameter tuning.
+If you have any more questions or need further clarification, feel free to ask!